mysoultan/reference-architectures/aks/secure-baseline/README.md

    > we do recommend to execute the following steps manuallly.

 1. Create a [new AAD user and group](./aad/aad.azcli) for Kubernetes RBAC purposes
-   > :bulb: Tip: execute this step from VSCode for a better experience
+   > :bulb: Tip: execute this step from VSCode for a better experience.
+Discard
+   > this if you are using Azure Cloud Shell
 1. Provision [a regional hub and spoke virtual networks](./networking/network-deploy.azcli)
-   > :bulb: Tip: execute this step from VSCode for a better experience
+   > :bulb: Tip: execute this step from VSCode for a better experience.
+Discard
+   > this if you are using Azure Cloud Shell
 1. create [the BU 0001's app team secure AKS cluster (ID: A0008)](./cluster-deploy.azcli)
    > :bulb: Tip: execute this step from VSCode for a better experience
 1. Get the AKS Ingress Controller User Assigned Identity details